-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 So, in answer to my original bullet point observing how we can collect higher rent from this high-quality hotel REIT, our decision to start an opening position in Chatham Lodging revolves around several important points:

-1. Investor over-reaction and panic in the face of rate increases can be quite lucrative to our desire to build and grow income for retirement.
+- Investor overreaction and panic in the face of rate increases can be quite lucrative to our desire to build and grow income for retirement.

 Investors should do their own due diligence to decide if this fits with their own situation and particular goals.

 In order to stay on top of our new starting portfolio position in CLDT and for future possible share additions, to monitor price and dividend changes in real time, I use the Real Time Portfolio Tracker.
-When further dips occur I'll be able to easily monitor the impact on Chatham's yield.
+When further dips occur, I'll be able to easily monitor the impact on Chatham's yield.
 This will help to layer in slowly with gradual share additions to help grow income going forward.

 Real Time Portfolio Tracker